We have received a number of requests to provide training and examples for the TCAD Sentaurus CAD suite.

 It can also be launched from within Workbench from its Help pull-down menu (Figure 2):

 Figure 2.
-The TCAD Sentaurus tutorial in Release 2019.03, launched from the Help menu the Sentaurus WorkBench main window.
+The TCAD Sentaurus tutorial list, launched from the Help menu the Sentaurus WorkBench main window.